cobaltway/git-remote-update/README.md

 **watch(interval)**

-Call fetch each `interval` (in ms, default 30000), so it can look for changes on the repo overtime.
+Call fetch each `interval` (in ms, default 30000), so it can look for changes on the repo over time.

 **update()**